MarTh-star/SG_code/README.md

 ## How to run the project
 1. Clone repository
-2. Run docker compose up --build
+2. Run docker compose up --build in the terminal
-3. Go to localhost:8000/docs
+3. Go to localhost:8000/docs, instructions 4-6 are all done on this page
-4. Create table
+4. Create table using the /create_table post request and enter in a name for the table as a paramter
-5. Insert data into table that you just created (will take a long time)
+5. Input data into table that you created using /input_test_data and enter the table name as a parameter -The inquiry will run for a long time but doesn't have to be repeated after the first build
-6. Query data
+6. Query data using /data or /get_top get requests. /get_top uses the table name and a number limiter as parameters. /data has several paramters that is explained below.

-### Query parameters for testing api_queries get_data
+### Query parameters for testing api_queries /data
 In order to get data
 - ```table_name``` = the name that you chose in step 4 (string)
 - ```start_time``` = YYYY-MM-DDTHH:MM:SS (string)